 Claire from Brentwood YPCS says:

 “We have had our funding cut and any funding raised helps to ensure that YPCS is able to continue to provide such an essential service to young people in the local area.
 I have been the Director at YPCS for the past 13 years and have witnessed a concerning increase in mental health difficulties in young people.
 This has been recognised by the Government yet funding in this area is still being cut and will continue to be cut.”

 We celebrated World Mental Health Day 2016 by initiating The Black Dawg eBook Giveaway which ran from the 10th to the 31st October.
 We gave away more than 50 eBooks during this time, many to Mind branches in the UK and we’re confident that it will help them with their therapeutic work.

 - Please share this link to The Black Dawg page with your friends, family and colleagues via email and social media.

-- Contact us if you would like to buy The Black Dawg as a paperback or eBook.
+- Contact me if you would like to buy The Black Dawg paperback.

 - Please leave The Black Dawg book a positive review on the Goodreads website.

 How did we fund the making of the book?

 In spring 2016, with the help of 166 incredibly generous backers we raised money on the crowdfunding website Kickstarter to cover the costs of turning The Black Dawg into a finished book.

 Right – pressing the ‘launch now’ button, the moment our project went live for a month of crowdfunding.